Icinga/icingaweb2/doc/01-About.md

 You can also control the monitoring process itself by sending external commands to Icinga.
 Most such actions (like rescheduling a check) can be done with just a single click in the UI.

-More details about this module can be found in [this chapter](../modules/monitoring/doc/01-About.md#monitoring-module-about).

 ### Documentation <a id="about-documentation"></a>